Tracking the Footprints of Spin Fluctuations: A MultiMethod, MultiMessenger Study of the Two-Dimensional Hubbard Model: Double occupancy and Pomeranchuk effect

 We see (left panel of Fig.~\ref{fig:docc}) that DMFT reproduces all three regimes qualitatively, but overestimates the amplitude of the `Pomeranchuk effect' by approximately a factor of two, as discussed in Ref.~\cite{Dare2007}.
 The reason is that the spin entropy in the localized state at high-$T$ is overestimated in DMFT, due to its neglect of spatial correlations.
 Obviously, in DMFT, the sharp drop at low $T$ corresponds to the phase transition into an ordered phase - a mean-field description of the actual crossover (see above).
 This can also be seen as an increase of the magnetic local moment, since via $\langle S_z^2\rangle=1-2D$ the double occupancy is related to the increase of AF correlations.

 All the methods displayed in Fig.~\ref{fig:docc} qualitatively reproduce the non-monotonous behaviour of $D(T)$ but the sharp drop at low $T$ is, as expected, only present in the methods which can describe the low $T$ antiferromagnetic insulator regime.
 It is, for this reason, absent in the TRILEX based methods for the range of temperatures studied (middle panel).
 Single-site TRILEX also overestimates $D$ significantly, but cluster extensions of TRILEX are closer to the benchmark at intermediate $T$.
 DF similarly overestimates the double occupancy.
-For details, including differences between different variants of these `dual' methods, see the discussion about self-consistency in App.~\ref{app:db}.
+For details, including differences between different variants of these `dual' methods, see the discussion about self-consistency in App.~\ref{app:db}. fRG qualitatively captures the Pomeranchuk effect.
+In the present implementation, however, it does not display a drop at low temperatures.

 In contrast, D$\Gamma$A and DB (single-shot) follow the benchmark quite accurately.
 Also, the parquet approximation (PA) appears to capture all three described regimes, while TPSC and TPSC+ qualitatively predict the correct physical picture albeit less accurate quantitatively than PA in comparison to the benchmarks.

-We do not display fRG data here, since too few frequencies in the self-energy could be calculated reliably (see Sec.~\ref{sec:results_single_fluct}).
+The above results suggest that long-range magnetic correlations are the cause of the downturn of the double occupancy at low temperatures.
+To further establish this point, we display in Fig.~\ref{fig:Docc_cluster} the double occupancy vs. temperature calculated with DMFT by either constraining the solution to remain paramagnetic or allowing for the solution with long-range AF order (which is the lower-energy stable solution at low-$T$ within DMFT).
+One sees that only the latter displays the downturn, emphasizing that the AF ordered solution, despite violating Mermin-Wagner theorem, is a better approximation to thermodynamic quantities in a regime where the correlation length is large.
+We also display in Fig.~\ref{fig:Docc_cluster} the results obtained with DCA and CDMFT, restricted to the PM solution.
+In that case, as expected, the downturn is not reproduced, since the cluster sizes investigated here are too small as compared to the correlation length (see also the discussion in Sec.~\ref{sec:dca}).

 We end this section with a technical remark on the actual calculation of $D$ in the investigated methods.
 In DQMC and DiagMC $D$ can be directly calculated as an equal-time correlation function.
 For the other methods the calculation of the double occupancy is possible either via the (lattice) Green's function and self-energy, utilizing the equation of motion technique based on the Galitskii-Migdal formula \cite{Galitskii1958}: